 One last thing to bear in mind of course is the colour temperature of the image you are projecting.
 It's not to much of an issue at all if you're shooting with just the projector as you simply shoot RAW and play with the white balance afterwards until you're happy.
 This is the best place to start if its your first time experimenting with a projector.
 Choose an image thats nice and bright, preferably with large sections of white in it and just project that directly onto the model and white balance the image later on.

 The colour temperature does become an issue however when you're using the projector in conjunction with other lights.
 If you were to just shine white light from the projector onto a white wall it roughly produces the same colour temperature as a tungsten bulb (I know this to be the case with my older digital projector but more modern HD ones may be a lot bluer/cooler in tone).
-As a result if you're using it with flash you'd probably have to use an CTO (orange) gel on your flash to compensate.
+As a result if you're using it with flash you'd probably have to use an CTO (Colour Temperature Orange) gel on your flash to compensate.
 But before you all breath a sigh of relief and think that was easy, all that unfortunately changes when you decide to project coloured images through your projector.
 This is where it can become a bit tricky.
 For example, if I was to shine an image of blue water through my orange tungsten bulb, what white balance should I set my camera to and what colour correcting gel should I use on my flash?
 This is a bit of a minefield I'm afraid and there's no easy answer suffice to say that you'll just have to do a little experimenting with the specific image you choose.
 One thing that I do though is to take my images that I'm going to project into editing software beforehand and add some blue to the image before I project it.
 This helps when I'm balancing the lights afterwards as the projected image is already on the blue side as comes through the orange bulb.

 The next thing is the projectors distance from the model.
 This distance is determined by what coverage of projected image you are looking for on the model but if you are looking to shoot a 3/4 length shot then you're probably going to have to get your projector about 8-10 feet away to cover that area.
 Most digital projectors are designed for home-cinema use and they are getting better and better at throwing a larger image in smaller spaces than ever before.

-Thats pretty much it, you're done and if you aren't planning on introducing additional lighting then you're all set to start shooting away.
+That's pretty much it, you're done and if you aren't planning on introducing additional lighting then you're all set to start shooting away.
 If you are looking to add some extra light in there, for example to wash out the projected light on a models face then here's where the fun begins.
-First off you need to be careful that the light you're shining on the model doesn't fall onto the background where your projection is otherwise its going to wash that out to.
-For this shot I had my light directly above the model, literally pointing straight down on her.
+First off you need to be careful that the light you're shining on the model doesn't fall onto the background where your projection is otherwise its going to wash that out too.
+For this shoot I've shared here I had my light directly above the model, literally pointing straight down on her.
 The main reason for this was space if I'm honest, I couldn't get the light any higher because of the ceiling in the way, if I could have, I probably would have put it a little higher and brought it further away from her to soften the hardness of light a little.
 That being said I'm still really pleased with how they turned out.
 The modifier I had on this light was simply a reflector dish with a small grid/honeycomb attached.
 With this grid I can very easily control where the light goes and I can easily ensure no light spills into the background.

 I ended up not using flash at all here, I simply used the modelling bulb on my strobe to light her.
 I actually also used a CTB (blue) gel on this light to cool down the colour a little.
 It might be reasonable to assume that I wouldn't need to seeing as the other light (the projector) is a tungsten bulb so they should be the same colour but in reality though the image I was projecting was so blue that I had to compensate (like I mentioned you just have to adapt on the day and see what looks best colour wise).
 I had the model really close to the background to so that I reduced weird shadows but it meant that the placement of the additional light was even more crucial.

-Now that we've places are extra light we need to look at the powers of them.
+Now that we've placed our extra light we need to look at the powers of them.
 Although you can adjust the brightness of most projectors, it's best to have them as bright as you dare without washing out the colour and then adjust the other lights around that.
 I had the modelling bulb turned up pretty high on my strobe to wash out the projected image and after I was happy with the power balance I finally got to start shooting.